 We are glad to welcome you to our Exchange Visitor Program at George Mason University!
 The Exchange Visitor Program, also known as BridgeUSA, operates under the auspices of the U.S. Department of State's Bureau of Educational and Cultural Affairs.
 Its purpose is to provide you with an opportunity to participate in an educational and cultural program in the United States, return home to share your experiences, and encourage Americans to participate in educational and cultural programs abroad.
 Exchange Visitors enter the United States on a J visa.
 Title 22 of the Code of Federal Regulations (CFR) regulates Foreign Relations.
 Part 62 regulates the Exchange Visitor Program.
-As a designated sponsor, GMU complies with regulations and compliance administration outlined in 22 CFR Part 62.
-As a participant, you are expected to comply with 22 CFR Part 62.
+As a designated sponsor, GMU complies with regulations and compliance administration outlined in 22 CFR Part 62 and other government guidance related to J-1 students.
+As a participant, it is your responsibility to comply with 22 CFR Part 62 and follow OIPS guidance.
 As the Alternate Responsible Officer for GMU's exchange visitor students, I am writing to provide information that you will need to prepare for your trip to the U.S.